GRV96/log710_deadlock_algorithms/README_en.md

 ```

 In the result file, row matrix *Available* indicates the number of available
 resources of each type.
-Each of its cells (0, j) is the difference between
+At the begining, each of its cells (0, j) contains the
-cell (0, j) of *Resources* and the sum of *Allocation*’s column j. *End* is an
+difference between cell (0, j) of *Resources* and the sum of *Allocation*’s
-array of n Booleans indicating whether a process has been executed (true) or
+column j. *End* is an array of n Booleans indicating whether a process has been
-not (false).
+executed (true) or not (false).
 Initially, all its elements are false.
-Row matrix *Work*, of
+Row matrix
-length m, is data that is checked in the deadlock detection algorithm.
+*Work*, of length m, is data that is checked in the deadlock detection algorithm.
 *Available* and *Work* contain only natural integers.

 The deadlock detection algorithm is presented in